willxie/dactyl-keyboard/README.md

 You can now have slightly better control of screw mounts.
 Set to `'screws_offset':'INSIDE'`, `'screws_offset':'OUTSIDE'` or `'screws_offset': 'ORIGINAL'` to control screw locations relative to the wall.
 ![Inside Screws](./resources/inside_screw_posts.png)

+I am planning to deprecate outside and original at some point.
+I don't see the need to carry all of them and the hidden look the best.
+If you disagree feel free to let me know and I may keep a second form.

 ## Status / Future
 This is now a bit of a monster of many minds and yet continues to bear fruit.
-I plan to continue to use this code to try new geometries and features to share.
-I am still working on a new generator, but feel this one can continue to evolve and inform the other effort.
+I plan to continue to use this code to try new geometries and features to share for the foreseeable future.

 ## Installation